Sequoia National Park Hospital Rock Pictures, Southwest Native Americans

 At Hospital Rock a trail was built to a nearby waterfall on the Kaweah River making it possible for more people to see this beautiful area.
 This is but one very small example of the type of work executed by the CCC.

 This can also be done at the Hospital Rock area within Sequoia National Park.
-My friend and I were satisfied merely viewing the sites and enjoying our picnic that day of our visit.
+My friend and I were satisfied merely viewing the sites and enjoying our picnic the day of our visit.

-The video above shows the fun kayakers can have along this Hospital Rock portion of the Kaweah River.
+The video below shows the fun kayakers can have along this Hospital Rock portion of the Kaweah River.
 It certainly looks like it would make for a wet, wild and exciting time!

 Names of Indian Tribes

-When the white man was moving west and settling in nearby areas in the mid-1800's, they brought with them some unwelcome diseases.
-The Indians had no natural defenses against diseases such as smallpox, scarlet fever or measles and because of this (when infected) their numbers were decimated.
+When the white man was moving west and settling in nearby areas in the mid-1800s they brought with them some unwelcome diseases.
+The Indians had no natural defenses against diseases such as smallpox, scarlet fever or measles and because of this their numbers were decimated.

 It was not always warfare and massacres that killed the Native Americans although that certainly played a part.